 “Ask around for Yeg,” he said.
 “That’s my boss.”

 Vivenna nodded, rising, then gestured toward the doorway.
 Thame fled without needing any further prompting.
-Jewels, who stood guarding the doorway, reluctantly stepped aside and let the man scuttle down the street an into the distance.
+Jewels, who stood guarding the doorway, reluctantly stepped aside and let the man scuttle away.

 The room was silent for a moment.